billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 spot you specify.
 That memory is now available for your program to use.
 The way we tell Linux to move the break point is through the ``brk`` system call.
 The ``brk`` system call is call number 45 (which will be in
-%eax;). %ebx; should be loaded with the requested breakpoint.
+%eax). %ebx should be loaded with the requested breakpoint.
 Then you call ``int $0x80`` to signal Linux to do its work.
 After mapping in your memory, Linux will return the new break point in
-%eax;.
+%eax.
 The new break point might actually be larger than what you asked for, because Linux rounds up to the nearest page.
-If there is not enough physical memory or swap to fulfill your request, Linux will return a zero in %eax;.
+If there is not enough physical memory or swap to fulfill your request, Linux will return a zero in %eax.
 Also, if you call ``brk`` with a zero in
-%ebx;, it will simply return the last usable memory address.
+%ebx, it will simply return the last usable memory address.

 The problem with this method is keeping track of the memory we request.
 Let's say I need to move the break to have room to load a file, and then